Chinese 402: BA Dissertation in Chinese Languages and Cultures

 Students taking this module must have passed at least one modern language module at 300-level.
 Those writing a dissertation on pre-modern subjects must have completed Chinese 404 or must take Chinese 404 in the same year.

-Total of 10 weeks teaching with 3 hours classroom contact per week in term 1 only.
+Total of 10 weeks teaching with 2 hours classroom contact per week in term 1 only.
 In term 2 students will be offered directed supervision with the assigned supervisors up to a maximum of 3 hours.

 Scope and syllabus

 In term 1 the course is team-taught and by the middle of this term students must hand in a draft research proposal for their dissertation.
 In the second half of this term students must give a short oral presentation on their chosen topic.

 In term 2 students work on their individual projects with a supervisor.
 Supervisors will have regular meetings with the students they supervise to discuss their progress.